-- 34 | Participation in Institutional Social Responsibility (ISR) and Extension activities - Students actively participate in NSS, University Youth festival, various club activities of the college. - Mr.Vijayan, Lab Assistant of the Department is thepresident of Kottarakkara Taluk Cashew and Rubber Growers Processing and Marketing Cooperative Society Ltd.No.1170 Kadaikode, Kollam District, Kerala.

-35 | SWOC analysis of the department and Future plans

-Strength

-- Qualified and competent faculty.

-- Well-equipped UG and PG laboratories.

-- Sufficient computers with internet facility.

-- Peer teaching in all classes.

-- Very low mark profile of students in the entry level.

-- Insufficient infrastructure.
+□ Test Papers

+Class tests, assignments, seminars and a model examination are conducted to analyse the academic performance of the students.
+Student attendance is also graded.
+Results of the internal exams are published promptly, valued and corrected answer sheets are circulated among the students for perusal, doubts are cleared, and deficiencies are pointed out.
+Records of all these activities are retained in respective teaching departments.

+Projects

+Projects are assigned to students to develop creative thinking and scientific temper as a part of curriculum activity.

+□ Internet facilities are utilized effectively.

+□ Use of LCD Projectors for effective teaching.

+□ Remedial Coaching for slow learners.
-- Lack of sufficient permanent teaching faculty.

-- Lack of smart class rooms.

-- No research facility.

-- To take steps to develop as a research department. - To improve the infrastructure by getting funds from the state, central governments and other funding agencies. - To inculcate the spirit of pursuing research in pure science among the rural youth and bring them to the main stream of Nation building.

-• Lack of proper infrastructure may lead to migration of students to other institutes.

-- To be a Research Department.

-- Develop interdisciplinary research.

-- Initiate collaborative work with reputed institutions.

-- To achieve cent percentage result.
+34 Participation in Institutional Social Responsibility (ISR) and Extension activities Students actively participate in NSS, University Youth festival, various club activities of the college. • Mr.Vijayan, Lab Assistant of the Department is the president of Kottarakkara Taluk Cashew and Rubber Growers Processing and Marketing Cooperative Society Ltd.No.1170 Kadaikode, Kollam District, Kerala.
+35 SWOC analysis of the department and Future plans Strength • Qualified and competent faculty. • Well-equipped UG and PG laboratories. • Sufficient computers with internet facility. • Peer teaching in all classes.
+WeaknessVery low mark profile of students in the entry level. • Insufficient infrastructure. • Lack of sufficient permanent teaching faculty. • Lack of smart class rooms. • No research facility.
+Opportunities • To take steps to develop as a research department. • To improve the infrastructure by getting funds from the state, central governments and other funding agencies. • To inculcate the spirit of pursuing research in pure science among the rural youth and bring them to the main stream of Nation building.
+Threats • Lack of proper infrastructure may lead to migration of students to other institutes.
+Future plansTo be a Research Department. • Develop interdisciplinary research. • Initiate collaborative work with reputed institutions. • To achieve cent percentage result.